Esoteric interpretation of the Quran: Validity of esoteric interpretations

 There is almost no dispute among Muslims that the Quran has concealed meanings.
 However, not every esoteric interpretation of the Quran is necessarily valid.
 Some interpreters are known to have overplayed the allegorical aspects of the Quran by claiming privileged understanding of its contents and distorting its meaning.
 The authority of the person who extracts such meanings is also a matter of debate.

 Mainstream theologians were willing to accept the interpretations if certain conditions were met.
-One of the most important criteria is that the interpretation should not conflict with the literal meaning of the Quran.
+One of the most important criteria is that the interpretation should not conflict with what they considered the ‘literal’ meaning of the Quran.
 Suyuti (d.
 1505 CE) believed that exegesis should be rigorous to avoid misunderstanding.
 Taftazani (d.
 1390) believed that pure gnosis and perfection of faith can be achieved when the subtle allusions of the Quran are harmonized with the literal sense.

 Kristin Zahra Sands, in the beginning of her introduction, asks questions: